Public parks, gardens to open in Delhi from Monday, outdoor yoga activities to be allowed: DDMA | Law-Order

 - India

-The Delhi government has allowed the reopening of bars, public parks, and gardens from Monday under a phased easing of restrictions, which were imposed due to the second Covid wave.
+The Delhi government has allowed reopening of bars, public parks and gardens from Monday under a phased easing of restrictions imposed due to the second Covid wave.

 The owners of restaurants and bars will be responsible for strict adherence to Covid safety measures and all official guidelines and norms, it said.

-Prohibited activities and services, including cinemas, gyms, spas among others will remain closed till 5 am on June 28, it said.
+Prohibited activities and services, including schools, colleges and educational institutions, cinemas, gyms, spas, all kinds of political, social, cultural, religious gatherings among others will remain closed till further orders or 5 am on June 28.

+The lockdown was imposed in Delhi amid a surge in second wave of COVID-19 on April 19.
+Many restrictions have been lifted in a phased manner with improvement in the Covid situation, starting with allowing manufacturing and construction activities on May 31.

+In its order, the DDMA said it has been observed that the number of coronavirus patients and positivity rate has declined considerably and the overall situation has improved, but due caution and care has to be maintained for consolidating the whole process of COVID 19 management.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)